rshiyani/terraform-provider-code-generator/README.md

 |   README.md    // README contains the information related to use of terrajinja
 |   requirements.txt    // Contains the names of the dependencies
 |   terrajinja.py    // Contains the Logic of the CLI.
 It's the main file which leads to the execution of the terrajinja CLI.
+|   terrajinja.spec    // Autogenerated when we build the execuatable(.exe file) of the terrajinja
 |   utils.py    // Contains the Function for Custom JINJA Filters used in templating.
 |
 +---.vscode    // Contains the Workplace Settings, User Settings
 |       launch.json    // File Controls the run/debug settings of your Vistual Studio Code Project
 |       move_binary.sh    // Contains the script for movoing the executable generated to the path of directory where the system environment variable is set.
 |       tasks.json    // Workplace or Folder Specific Tasks are configured in tasks.json file.
+|
++---build    // This Folder is created automatically when you build the executable for the project
+|   \---terrajinja
+|           Analysis-00.toc
+|           base_library.zip
+|           EXE-00.toc
+|           PKG-00.toc
+|           PYZ-00.pyz
+|           PYZ-00.toc
+|           terrajinja.exe.manifest
+|           terrajinja.pkg
+|           Tree-00.toc
+|           Tree-01.toc
+|           Tree-02.toc
+|           warn-terrajinja.txt
+|           xref-terrajinja.html
 |
 +---config // Config folder is created by user contains the configuration specified by user in yaml form which leads to the generation of Terraform Provider Files.
 |   |   provider.yml    // You have to write Configuration Required for creation of provider.go file for Terraform Provider.